Guide9 min read

 LIVE2 August 2025 — GPAI (Arts.
 51-55), governance (Arts.
 64-70), notified bodiesAlready in effect

-Five key dates from entry into force to full application of product safety requirements.
+From entry into force to full application of product safety requirements.
+High-risk dates are pending Official Journal publication of the Digital Omnibus.

 Phase 1: 2 February 2025 — Prohibited Practices and AI Literacy